SalvadorBrandolin/fortran_meson_py/README.md

 This is not really neccesary, buy maybe you want to distribute your python package with `PyPI`.
 Well, is the moment to obtain a compiled wheel matrix:

 ```
-WheelMatrix = OS you want to support times Python versions you want to support.
+WheelMatrix = OS you want to support times Python versions you want to support
 ```

 On the [.github/workflows/wheels.yml](.github/workflows/wheels.yml) there is an action that uses `cibuildwheel` to compile the wheels for the Python API.
-These wheel are not uploaded to `PyPI`, but you can do that with the `twine` package.
+The wheels are not uploaded to `PyPI`, but you can do that with the `twine` package.

 ### For VScode users
 .vscode settings are recommended to be used: